OhayoNB/Coupon-Management-System/README.md

 Email Address - admin@admin.com.
 Password - administrator.

-We hope you will enjoy out project :)
+We hope you enjoy our product!